 · Experience Directing or Supervising: CLIA now mandates that supervisory experience also be obtained in a certified laboratory.

-· Physical Science Degrees: Degrees in physical sciences are no longer automatically acceptable for laboratory positions.
-Individuals with such degrees must now meet specific coursework requirements in biology and chemistry to qualify.
+· Physical Science Degrees: Individuals with degrees in physical sciences can still qualify for laboratory positions, but they must now demonstrate completion of specific coursework requirements in biology and chemistry to ensure a relevant foundational knowledge.

 · Nursing Degrees: Degrees in nursing now qualify for moderate-complexity testing personnel roles, reflecting the growing role of nurses in point-of-care testing.
 Bachelor of Science in Nursing (BSN) degrees are not recognized for high-complexity testing roles.
 Nurses are also excluded from roles such as Laboratory Director or Technical Consultant.